Diversity, Equity, Inclusion and Belonging Committee

 Create and share resources that individuals can use to:

-• Facilitate access to DEI materials and empower all community members to improve their cultural responsiveness.
+• Facilitate access to DEIB materials and empower all community members to improve their cultural responsiveness.

 • Create educational opportunities for the PT community on determinants of health/health injustices and how to combat them.